Constituency Structure over Eojeol in Korean Treebanks: Background and conceptual distinctions

+Comparable issues arise in the annotation of other morphologically rich languages, where the boundary between word-internal morphology and phrase-level syntax is not always straightforward.
+In languages with rich inflection, cliticization, agglutination, or productive derivation, annotation projects must decide whether syntactic structure should be built over surface word forms, morphologically segmented units, or larger syntactic words.
+These choices affect terminal granularity, the representation of functional morphology, and the comparability between constituency and dependency resources.
+The Korean case examined in this paper is therefore not isolated, but it is particularly clear because eojeol provides an orthographically visible unit that can serve as a stable terminal backbone while preserving morpheme-level information in a separate layer.
 Distinguishing terminals as syntactic atoms from tokens as surface units is therefore essential.
-A tokenization scheme may be suitable for corpus indexing or morphological analysis without being an appropriate choice for constituency terminals.
+A tokenization scheme may be suitable for corpus indexing, morphological analysis, or dependency annotation without necessarily being the appropriate choice for constituency terminals.
 The present work adopts this distinction explicitly and treats the choice of constituency terminals as a representational decision grounded in syntactic considerations rather than in surface segmentation alone.